bfogel/dip-chrome-assist/README.md

 5) Navigate to chrome://extensions/
 6) Click `Load unpacked` -> open `dist`

-To avoid Uncaught EvalError, include this in manifest.json:
+To avoid Uncaught EvalError (which interfers with the Reloader), include this in manifest.json:

     "content_security_policy": "script-src 'self' 'unsafe-eval'; object-src 'self'",